avalcarcel9/rtapas/README.md

 **Description**:

 This function wraps `tapas_predict` to run in parallel.
-This function takes probability maps across subjects and predicts the subject specific threshold to apply based on the TAPAS model generated from `tapas_train`.
+This function takes probability maps across subjects and predicts the subject-specific threshold to apply based on the TAPAS model generated from `tapas_train`.
 The function will return or save a list of objects for each subject including the TAPAS predicted subject-specific threshold,